hyphanet/plugin-Freetalk/README.md

 Clone the [fred](https://github.com/freenet/fred) and plugin-Freetalk repositories into the same parent directory.
-Compile fred by command line using `( cd fred && ./gradlew jar copyRuntimeLibs )`.
+Compile fred by command line using `( cd fred && ./gradlew jar copyRuntimeLibs )`, or for compiling it with Eclipse use the [below instructions](#compiling-with-eclipse).

 ### Compiling by command line